-A student enrolled in a BTech program is eligible for graduation if he/she:
+A student enrolled in a B.Tech. program is eligible for graduation if he/she:

-- a) Fulfils all academic requirements of the BTech program in which he/she is enrolled, as given in the regulations for that program. - b) Has completed a minimum of eight semesters in the program. - c) Paid all dues to the Institute and hostels. - d) Has no disciplinary proceedings pending against him/her.
+- a) Fulfills all the academic requirements of the B.Tech. program in which he/she is enrolled, as given in the regulations for that program. - b) Has completed a minimum of eight semesters in the program (excluding the semesters in which the student took semester leave or the semester/year he/she repeated). - c) Paid all dues to the Institute and hostels. - d) Has no disciplinary proceedings pending against him/her.